 Vendor management allows you to build a relationship with your suppliers and service providers that will strengthen both businesses.
 Vendor management is not about squeezing your vendors for the lowest price possible.
-The process of vendor management entails the back and forth of a successful relationship so that both the supplier and the buyer can benefit.
+The process of vendor management involves the back-and-forth of a successful relationship so that both the supplier and the buyer can benefit.
 The process should be structured so that it is a win-win for both sides.
-Here are some strategies to support a strong vendor relationship.

 Communicate Regularly and Frequently

 The most important success factor of vendor management is to share information and priorities with your vendors.
 Establish a rhythm and agenda for mandatory meetings with the vendor.
 This does not need to be a face-to-face meeting because virtual meetings are now so easy to set up and use.
-Regular communications will ensure that both sets of priorities yours and the vendor’s) are understood and adhered to.
+Regular communication will ensure that both sets of priorities are understood and adhered to.
 The objective of the meetings should be to drive accountability and monitor performance.

 Balance Commitment and Competition